wurmlab/genevalidatorapp/README.md

 	$ genevalidatorapp

-and then go to localhost:4567 (if on a local server using the default port: 4567)
+and then go to localhost:4567 (if on a local server and using the default port: 4567)

 ## Debugging (or simply to see more info. on what's happening)